carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 The width value in this raster's meta is of type `int`, whereas the value for the key `nodata` is of type `float`.
 Other keys, `crs` and `transform`, use custom objects defined by the `rasterio` to represent the coordinate reference system, location, and resolution.
 We will be exploring this data throughout this episode.
 By the end of this episode, you will be able to understand and explain the metadata output.

 ## Open a Raster in Python

-Now that we've previewed the metadata for our GeoTIFF, let's import this raster dataset into Python as an array and explore its metadata more closely.
+Now that we've previewed the metadata for our GeoTIFF, let's load this raster dataset into Python as an array and explore its metadata more closely.
 We can use the `.read()` function to read the first, and only, band of our raster.